PDF File Security

 What is a secured PDF file?

 However, the security of PDF files grouped under this banner can vary wildly depending on the solution used to protect them.
+Some dedicated solutions provide excellent security, while online tools and PDF password protection can actually cause more problems than they solve.

 Why would I want to secure my PDF documents?